$3250 per person

 We will start our day with breakfast in the tent.

 We will have lunch along the way to Fez.

 The Middle Atlas Mountains may make you feel like you’ve taken a step into a forest in Europe or North America.
 They are most known for their cedar trees and the native barbary macaque (ape) that call this area home.
 We’ll pass through here today and, we hope, see a macaque or two.

 This will be our first deviation from the traditional Moroccan food.
 We will dine a la carte on pasta and pizza before landing into Fez.

 We will discover the medina of Fez, and a part of the Jewish quarter, to combine the history of the area.
 In the medina, we will visit sites like the Karouine mosque, the Attarine Museum, souks, a tannery, maybe even the pottery or zellige-making area and much more.

 At this culturally rich and highly traditional restaurant, we will have the choice to dine on their exceptional couscous and vegetables or chicken with lemon, in addition to salads, fruits and pastries, all while enjoying the zellige decorations adorned with sculptured plaster, which will transport you centuries away to the era of 1001 Nights.

 During this time, you can take a walk through the medina, shop, or rest and relax.
-Or you can join one of the activities below:- Brass Etching: This workshop will give you the opportunity to explore your etching skills, while learning the history of the brass-etching tradition from an artisan while making your own tea tray.
-Using a compass and ruler and stamps, you will craft your own brass tea tray and take it home with you.- Dance: After a short warm-up, we will explore the various dances from every area of Morocco with a local dancer.
+Or you can join the following activity, dance: After a short warm-up, we will explore the various dances from every area of Morocco with a local dancer.
 Once we have learned to dance together, our teacher will perform a dance for us.
 We will close out our time together with tea and pastries.

 We will enjoy breakfast at the hotel.